 Life is nothing without water.
-It is the most essential demand of an organism.
-Its priority stands next to the air we breathe in.
+It is the most essential demand of an organism as its priority stands next to the air we breathe in.
 Water is not only important for animals but it is a basic necessity for all the terrestrial and aquatic organisms.
-This article emphasizes the need for water and how to manage it.
+Water preservation is the agenda containing a set of policies, activities and the strategies for preserving various sources of water.
+The total freshwater makes up to only 1 per cent of the world's water supply, meaning we need to conserve this to give ourselves a chance to survive long.
+This article emphasizes the need for water along with the available options to preserve it.

 Need for water management